iMAGRAY/Shelldone/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Proposal
-about: Suggest an idea for this project
+about: Suggest an improvement to Shelldone.
-title: ''
+title: ""
 labels: [enhancement, needs:triage]
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Summary
+Provide a short description of the problem and the outcome you expect.

+## Motivation / Use-case
+Why is this valuable?
+Include workflows, screenshots, or existing tools for comparison.

+## Requirements
+- [ ] UX considerations (mockups, accessibility, shortcuts)
+- [ ] Performance impact (expected input scale, latency budget)
+- [ ] Compatibility (config, scripting, plugins)

+## Alternatives
+List alternative approaches you considered and why they fall short.

+## Rollout & Testing
+How should this be delivered (behind a flag, beta build, docs updates)?
+Which tests/configs are affected?

+## Additional context
+Links to discussions, prior art, or related issues.